 A) ESMA recognises that the operation of a typical GDR facility, where the number of GDRs in issue fluctuates as a result of the facility for investors to exchange shares for GDRs (and vice versa) at any time and outside the issuer's control, should be accommodated by a pragmatic approach to the application of the PD.
 ESMA therefore believes that it is acceptable for a person applying for admission of GDRs to trading to produce a prospectus covering the admission of "up to" a specified number of GDRs.
-The number of GDRs can be no more than the equivalence of 100% of the issued capital of the issuer's shares.
+The number of GDRs can be no more than the equivalence of 100% of the issued capital of the issuer at the date of the GDR prospectus, because they can only reflect the existing amount of the issuer's shares.
 That prospectus will be valid for admission(s) for so long as the total number of GDRs in issue does not exceed the limit set out in the prospectus.
-This would also allow new shareholders (individuals that hold newly issued shares that were issued after the date of the GDR "up to" facility) to exchange their shares for GDRs, so long as the number of GDRs in issue does not exceed the image their shares for GDRs, so long as the number of GDRs in issue does not exceed the image their shares for GDRs, so long as the number of GDRs in issue does not exceed the issuer's to exchange their shares for GDRs.
+This would also allow new shareholders (individuals that hold newly issued shares that were issued after the date of the establishment of the GDR "up to" facility) to exchange their shares for GDRs, so long as the number of GDRs in issue does not exceed the amount of the "up to" facility.
+The use of the "up to" amount is appropriate to facilitate market activity in that it enables shareholders to exchange their shares for GDRs.